Albion Online Return Rate Explained

 The worked example above is theoretical until you plug today's prices into it.
 These live sell orders are what your T6 cloth chest actually fetches right now, and what your raws cost to start the craft.

 The last row of the scenario table is the target.
-A fully-specced, correctly-citied, focused craft gets roughly 85% of its raws back.
-Meaning your effective ingredient cost per chest drops to about 15% of the unmodified raw cost.
-Compare that against the live sell price above and you can see exactly why spec crafters dominate their target item.
+A correctly-citied, focused craft on a gold day gets roughly 53% of its raws back.
+Meaning your effective ingredient cost per chest drops to less than half of the unmodified raw cost.
+Compare that against the live sell price above and you can see exactly why spec crafters — who can afford to focus every craft — dominate their target item.

 Return rate is not profit